comcloudway/snowpack-plugin-macros/README.md

 }
 ```

+The callback function has to return the new string, which shall be used to replace the old value.

 ### Restrictions

 This plugin works on the snowpack transform stage, so its only works on `*.js` or `*.css` files.